Did you know that according to some estimates, more than 57 million Americans are part of the gig economy?

 - Hourly Pay: Varies depending on your trip and what you’re delivering.

 - Sign Up: Post an upcoming trip on PiggyBee!

 HeyParcel is another growing peer to peer crowd shipping platform that connects travelers and senders.

 On Hey Parcel, ‘Senders’ can request packages to be delivered from ‘Travelers’ who happen to be heading towards their city or desired drop-off point, making Hey Parcel the perfect way to make money while traveling.

-If you want to be your own boss, set your own hours, and deliver packages for this eCommerce giant, Amazon Flex is a great delivery job to consider.
+If you want to be your own boss, set your own hours, and deliver packages for this eCommerce giant, Amazon Flex is probably one of the best delivery options out there.

-Anyone looking to work with Amazon Flex can create an account through their regular Amazon account, and you just need to fill out information required for a background check and what areas you will be delivering in.
+To get started, you simply create a Flex account through your regular Amazon account, and you just need to fill out information required for a background check and what areas you will be delivering in.

-Drivers are free to accept or decline block shifts based on their availability, and there is no minimum monthly delivery requirement to remain an Amazon Flex driver.
+Drivers can accept or decline block shifts based on their availability, and there isn’t a minimum monthly delivery requirement to remain an Amazon Flex driver.

 Just note, Amazon Flex driver requirements are quite stringent, and different delivery types have varying requirements.
 I suggest checking out the Amazon Flex FAQ to learn more.